Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Fermi-Hubbard Lattice Dynamics

 The kinetic energy term $\hat{T}_{\text{FH}}$ describes the nearest-neighbor interaction for hopping of a single spin between two sites with hopping parameter $J$ and spin $\sigma$ given annihilation operators $\left\{ \hat{c}_{j,\sigma}\right\} $ and creation operators $\left\{ \hat{c}_{j,\sigma}^{\dagger}\right\} $ for sites $\left\{ j\right\} $.
 The potential energy term $\hat{V}_{\text{FH}}$ describes the same-site interaction, which gives the energetic unfavorability of a spin up $\uparrow$ and spin down $\downarrow$ coexisting on the same site $i$, where $\hat{n}_{j,\sigma}$ gives the number of spin $\sigma$ particles on site $j$.
 According to fermion statistics, no more than a single particle of a given spin can exist on a single site.

-Each cavity of the 3D cQED system represents either a spin up or spin down particle on a single lattice site, for direct comparison to the qubit-based schemes of refs.~\cite{Kivlichan.2018.110501,arute2020observation,Cade.2020.235122}.
-Each cavity is connected to the cavity that represents the same site of opposite spin to facilitate computation of the potential energy $\hat{V}_{\text{FH}}$, as well as to cavities of the same spin on neighboring sites to facilitate computation of the kinetic energy $\hat{T}_{\text{FH}}$.
-Cavities are also connected along Jordan-Wigner strings to take into account fermionic statistics.
+Each individual set of qumodes represents either a spin up or spin down particle on a single lattice site, for direct comparison to the qubit-based schemes of refs.~\cite{Kivlichan.2018.110501,arute2020observation,Cade.2020.235122}.
+Each qmode set is connected to a qumode set that represents the same site of opposite spin to facilitate computation of the potential energy $\hat{V}_{\text{FH}}$, as well as to qumode sets of the same spin on neighboring sites to facilitate computation of the kinetic energy $\hat{T}_{\text{FH}}$.
+Qumode sets are also connected along Jordan-Wigner strings to take into account fermionic statistics.